Bayesian Group Regularization in Generalized Linear Models with a Continuous Spike-and-Slab Prior: Additional details for the EM algorithm in Section

-Thus, substituting the approximation \eqref{IRLS} for $-\ell (\mu, \beta)$ in \eqref{coefficientsMstep}, we see that the M-step \eqref{coefficientsMstep} for $\gamma = (\mu, \beta)$ can alternatively be written as
+Thus, substituting the approximation \eqref{IRLS} for $-\ell_n ( \bm{\beta})$ in \eqref{coefficientsMstep}, we see that the M-step \eqref{coefficientsMstep} for $\bm{\beta}$ can alternatively be written as

-With the quadratic approximation to the negative log-likelihood, \eqref{regularizedIRLS} is now a standard group penalized linear regression model with weights $\lambda_j^{\star}$ for each group of basis coefficients $\beta_j, j = 1, \ldots, p$.
-Meanwhile, the intercept $\mu$ is \textit{not} penalized.
+With the quadratic approximation to the negative log-likelihood, \eqref{regularizedIRLS} is now a standard linear regression model with a group lasso penalty \citep{YuanLin2006} and group-specific weights $\lambda_g^{\star (t-1)}$ for each $g$th group.
 Solving \eqref{regularizedIRLS} can be done with any standard block coordinate descent algorithm for the regular group lasso \citep{YuanLin2006} in linear regression.
-In particular, if the canonical link function $g = (b')^{-1}$ is used, then the Fisher information matrix and the Hessian matrix are equal, and we use the majorization-minimization (MM) algorithm for group lasso in \cite{BrehenyHuang2015} to solve \eqref{regularizedIRLS}.
-On the other hand, if a non-canonical link function is used, then we use the least squares approximation (LSA) approach of \cite{WangLeng2007} with a group lasso penalty.
+In particular, if the canonical link function $h = (b')^{-1}$ is used, then the Fisher information matrix and the negative Hessian matrix are equal, and we use the majorization-minimization (MM) algorithm in \citet{BrehenyHuang2015} to solve \eqref{regularizedIRLS}.
+On the other hand, if a non-canonical link function is used, then we use the least squares approximation (LSA) approach of \citet{WangLeng2007} with a group lasso penalty.

+{\picotwo The SSGL MAP algorithm is on average slower than the numerical algorithms used for group lasso, group SCAD, or group MCP.
+This is because \emph{each} iteration of the EM algorithm requires numerically solve the optimization problem \eqref{coefficientsMstep} in the M-step.
+Therefore, if the EM algorithm takes $B$ total iterations to converge, we expect the average runtime of the SSGL method to be on the order of $B$ times slower than that for group lasso, group SCAD, and group MCP.
+However, we observed that our EM algorithm tended to converge within a small number of iterations (typically fewer than 10), at least in all of the simulation settings we considered.
+Thus, the computation time for SSGL for fixed $\lambda_0$ was still reasonably quick.
+For example, in Simulations 4 and 8 of Section \ref{illustrations} where $p = 1600$, the SSGL runtime for any fixed $\lambda_0$ was under 30 seconds in all replications.

+To further accelerate the computational efficiency for SSGL, we could employ alternative optimization strategies that obviate the need to introduce latent indicator variables.
+For example, we could potentially approximate the SSGL prior with a neuronized prior \citep{ShinLiu2022}, which is a product of a Gaussian weight variable and a scale variable transformed from Gaussian via an activation function.
+This approximation would allow for a fast coordinate ascent algorithm which avoids the need to marginalize out latent indicator variables \citep{ShinLiu2022}.
+We leave the investigation of more computationally efficient algorithms for SSGL for future work.}